mmuckley/torchkbnufft/docs/source/basic.rst

 sure to make sure your data and NUFFT objects are on the right device and in the right format to avoid these errors.

-For more details, please examine the API or the `notebooks
+For more details, please examine the API in :doc:`torchkbnufft` or the `notebooks
 <https://github.com/mmuckley/torchkbnufft/tree/master/notebooks>`_
 in the GitHub repository.